cryptodevhub/site/wiki/blockchain-resources.md

 The team at CoinMarketCap adds new content on a regular basis so be sure to visit their website on a regular basis.

+## Gemini Cryptopedia

+[Gemini Cryptopedia](https://www.gemini.com/cryptopedia) aims to be the Wikipedia of Crypto content.
+It's a great place to learn more about topics such as DeFi, NFTs, Security, Trading & Investing as well as Blockchains, Cryptocurrencies and Protocols in general.

+Every article was written and reviewed by [authoritative experts](https://www.gemini.com/cryptopedia/authors) to ensure high quality.

+The [Glossary](https://www.gemini.com/cryptopedia/glossary) is another resource you can use to lookup Crypto terms and better understand the industry's lingo.

+**Protip**: The [Explore page](https://www.gemini.com/cryptopedia/explore) gives you a structured overview of all the available content you can browse through.

 ## a16z Crypto Canon

 Andreessen Horowitz \(a.k.a "a16z"\) created the [Crypto Canon](https://a16z.com/2018/02/10/crypto-readings-resources/) project which is an exhaustive list of Blockchain and Crypto resources.
 It's structured in a way of increasing complexity, meaning that the first readings are about Blockchain and Crypto basics whereas the later resources discuss topics such as Decentralized Exchanges, Consensus mechanisms and Governance.